Light-induced trion-exciton competition revealed by ultrafast photoemission

-Trion formation is typically considered a secondary process in which, following photoexcitation, a CB electron and a VB hole first bind to form an exciton, which subsequently captures an additional conduction electron.
-In strongly correlated materials with large binding energies, however, an alternative pathway becomes possible.
-In \TNS, calculations predict that the total trion binding energy, $E_{bin}^X + E_{bin}^{X-e}$, exceeds the single-particle band gap \cite{nitzav_trion_2025}, making it energetically favorable for a CB electron to directly transition into a trion state.
-This enables a single-step creation mechanism, in which trions form without an intermediate exciton binding step.
-We emphasize that this process involves only one real particle, such that the creation rate depends solely on the CB electron number, $n_e$.
-By contrast, exciton formation is a two-particle process requiring both electrons and holes, with a rate proportional to $n_e n_h$.
+Two significant differences exist between the doping- and light-induced processes \cite{nguyen_equilibrium_2025}.
+First, in the light-induced scenario both electrons and holes are introduced by the pump, enabling exciton as well as trion creation -- unlike the doped case at equilibrium, where the charge imbalance allows only for trion creation.
+Second, the light-induced trions are unstable and ultimately decay via interactions with photo-holes, keeping the system charge neutral at all times.
+This interaction can generally result in a pair of excitons, implying their constant presence in a system with light-induced trions.
+The QPF therefore comprises both types of quasiparticles, appearing as a single feature because their photoemission energies differ by only tens of meV which is below our energy resolution (see SM \cite{SM}).

+A schematic of the quasiparticle creation and decay processes in this system is sketched in Fig.~\ref{fig:3}(a).
+Trion creation is a single-particle process with a rate proportional to $n_e$, whereas (non-resonant) exciton creation requires both photo-induced electrons and holes, with a rate proportional to $n_e n_h$.
+The decay channels invert this pattern: excitons decay via spontaneous electron-hole recombination, a one-particle process depending only on the exciton population ($n_X$), whereas trion decay is a two-particle process scaling with the trion and hole populations ($n_T n_h$).
 This distinction between one- and two-particle processes provides a means to disentangle their respective contributions through the QPF dynamics.
 Since both $n_e$ and $n_h$ scale linearly with excitation fluence to first order, the exciton creation rate is expected to increase quadratically with fluence, whereas the trion creation rate should exhibit a linear dependence.